Science Communicator Working to Get all Humans Excited About Science and Space Exploration

 I'm obsessed with these MOVA globes.
 When you put them in natural light, they spin.
 This is a perfect fancy gift for your STEM friends.
 Looks like the Jupiter one is sold out on Amazon - so I’m linking the Mars globe here (I also have that one - I’m a bit of a collector if I do say so myself).

-Michael Kors limited edition rocket clutch - if this is sold out on Amazon - check Ebay!
+Michael Kors limited edition rocket clutch - this is sold out on Amazon / Michael Kors, so I’m linking to one on Ebay here.

 This is from the same company that makes the Constellation Necklace - I wear these earrings basically every time I film for Xploration Outer Space.
 I love them so gosh darn much.
 They’re dainty and spacey - a perfect combination.
 Available in silver, yellow gold, or rose gold.